Team Schierl Companies et al. v. Aspirus, Inc. et al.

 Why this Matters:

-The plaintiffs, self-insured employers, argue that certain anticompetitive practices by a dominant hospital violate federal and state antitrust laws.
-The challenged anticompetitive practices related to terms in the provider’s contracts with insurers, including all-or-nothing tying (requiring contracts with all services as a bundle), anti-steering/anti-tiering (preventing business from being directed to cheaper or higher-quality providers), price fixing, and colluding with competitors, which have been shown to drive up prices and increase premiums for consumers.
+The plaintiffs, self-insured employers, argue that certain anticompetitive practices by a dominant hospital violate federal antitrust law.
+The challenged anticompetitive practices include all-or-nothing tying (requiring contracts with all services as a bundle), anti-tiering (preventing business from being directed to cheaper or higher-quality providers), price fixing, and colluding with competitors, which have been shown to drive up prices and increase premiums for consumers.

 Potential Impact